dlongest/dlongest.github.io/_posts/2015-3-7-intro-to-specimen-builders-in-autofixture.md

 	public Contact(PersonId personId, string firstName, string lastName, ContactLevel level)
 ```

 Now asking AutoFixture to resolve `Contact` will cause it to resolve `PersonId`' and `ContactLevel`.
 But aren't we back where we started?
 Again, `PersonId` must take a numeric string and `ContactLevel` must take an integer between 1 and 3.
 Should we extend `ContactGenerator` to include that logic?
 In my opinion, definitely not.  `ContactGenerator` doesn't have any special rules around the `PersonId` and `ContactLevel` it can take, it just requires that it receive instances of each so imbuing it with the rules for creating a Contact don't really make sense.
+Of course we can create additional specimen builders for `ContactLevel` and `PersonId` and put the rules for each in those and that will work fine, but there is another main type of specimen builder that we need to discuss and that will be the subject of a future post.